chipsalliance/caliptra-sw/runtime/README.md

 Make a measurement into the DPE default context.
 This command is intendend for callers who update infrequently and cannot tolerate a changing DPE API surface.

-Internally, this will call the DPE DeriveChild command.
+* Call the DPE DeriveChild command with the DefaultContext in the locality of the PL0 PAUSER.
+* Extend the measurement into PCR31 (`PCR_ID_STASH_MEASUREMENT`).

 Command Code: `0x4D45_4153` ("MEAS")